Dr. Nicole Beurkens

-One of the easiest things you can do to mitigate many of the threats posed by electronics is to create a rule that electronics cannot be left in your kids’ rooms at night.
+One of the easiest things you can do to mitigate many of the threats posed by electronics is to create rules surrounding bedtime, the first being that electronics cannot be left in your kids’ rooms at night.
 This removes the temptation to play another game or scroll through social media instead of sleeping, and reduces the chance that a notification, call, or alert will wake them up during the night.
 Enforcing this rule also supports safety for children, as many things happening on the internet in the middle of the night can pose a risk to them.
 The Qustodio app is what I use and recommend at my clinic to help parents set limits on use during the day and night, and to help ensure that children aren’t able to access sleep-damaging screen time when they should be sound asleep.

 2. Don’t use devices in bed during the day.

 During the day it’s beneficial to make your child’s bed a “device-free zone”.
 This helps train the brain to understand that your bed is for sleeping!
 When we lay in bed and scroll through social media during the day, we are telling our brains that sleeping isn’t our primary goal when we lay in bed.
 This is another super easy way to start reclaiming those hours of our sleep that are lost when we just can’t seem to fall asleep.

 3. Get enough physical activity or movement during the day.